HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models

 \section{Additional Ablation Studies}

-\myparagraph{Different perturbing times in classifier guidance.} As discussed in \cref{method:guidance}, in the later stage of classifier guidance, diffusion models tend to strongly attenuate the introduced signals.
+\myparagraph{Different perturbing times in classifier guidance.} As discussed in \sref{method:guidance}, in the later stage of classifier guidance, diffusion models tend to strongly attenuate the introduced signals.
 Therefore, we iteratively perturb the predicted mean of motion for $K$ times at the final denoising step.
-In \cref{fig:perturb}, we present the ablation results, illustrating the impact of different numbers of perturbations.
+In \Fref{fig:perturb}, we present the ablation results, illustrating the impact of different numbers of perturbations.
 Notably, we observe that employing 100 perturbations leads to re-convergence and yields the desired results.

-\myparagraph{Different guidance strength.} As detailed in \cref{method:guidance}, we employ distinct control strengths for classifier guidance, considering the varying feature densities in predicted human and object motion.
-Rather than employing equal control strengths, we opt to assign a higher control strength to object motion, allowing it to closely align with human contact joints, as illustrated in \cref{fig:different_strength}.
+\myparagraph{Different guidance strength.} As detailed in~\sref{method:guidance}, we employ distinct control strengths for classifier guidance, considering the varying feature densities in predicted human and object motion.
+Rather than employing equal control strengths, we opt to assign a higher control strength to object motion, allowing it to closely align with human contact joints, as illustrated in \Fref{fig:different_strength}.

 \myparagraph{Different model with comparable model size.} Although our method involves a slightly larger number of model parameters, our model is specifically designed for HOI generation.
 As seen in the ~\Tref{table:model_params}, if we attempt to scale MDM* to the same model size, its performance remains subpar.